djdembeck/Audnexus.bundle/README.md

 If you wish to use local tags/images, you can follow the directions [here](https://github.com/seanap/Plex-Audiobook-Guide#configure-metadata-agent-in-plex), but this agent assumes you will not.

+### Using quick match
+You may use the Audible ASIN in both filename and in manual search.
+Doing so will automatically use the ASIN provided without searching the database.
+For example: `Author Name/Book Name B01234ABCD/Book Name: Subtitle.m4b`.

 ### Create an audiobook library

 - From within Plex Web, create a new library, with the MUSIC type, and name it Audiobooks.